fenok/articles/typesafe-routes/react-router-typesafe-routes.en.md

 const state = someRoute.parseState(useLocation());
 ```

-## Final words
+## Last words

-More detailed description is available at the [project page](https://github.com/fenok/react-router-typesafe-routes#readme).
+A more detailed description is available at the [project page](https://github.com/fenok/react-router-typesafe-routes#readme).
+The library requires battle-testing and has yet to reach version `1.0.0`.